 Rob.Schonlau@colostate.edu

-Rob Schonlau has taught finance classes at the undergraduate and master’s level since 2010.
-He has worked with students at several universities and enjoys teaching investments.
+Rob Schonlau has taught corporate finance and investment classes at several universities.
 He has a PhD from the University of Washington and has published in top finance and law journals including the Journal of Financial Economics, the Review of Financial Studies, the Journal of Financial and Quantitative Analysis, and the Harvard Business Law Review.